-Great Performances is a production of THIRTEEN in association with WNET.ORG – one of America’s most prolific and respected public media providers.
+GREAT PERFORMANCES is produced by THIRTEEN PRODUCTIONS LLC for WNET, one of America’s most prolific and respected public media providers.

-For Miranda, bringing In the Heights to life began when he was a sophomore at Wesleyan College.
-Having grown up as a first generation American in one of the toughest neighborhoods in New York City, Miranda always struggled to find his identity and place in life.
+For Miranda, bringing In the Heights to life began when he was a sophomore at Wesleyan University.
+Having grown up as a first generation Puerto Rican New Yorker in one of the city’s toughest neighborhoods, Miranda always struggled to find his identity and place in life.
 Writing about the stories, sacrifices and sounds of the people from his neighborhood was a way to share his experience.
 “When I saw Rent, it was the first time I’d seen a musical that took place now,” recounted Miranda.
 “A light bulb went off and it was like ‘oh, you can write a musical that’s about you, about your life.’
 If you had told me it’d take eight years to finish [In the Heights] I probably would have been too scared to continue.”

-In addition to thrilling extended performance sequences of the original cast of In the Heights onstage at the Richard Rodgers Theatre on Broadway, this Great Performances program offers an intimate look at the production backstage and off-stage.
-Producers from @radical.media first identified the show’s potential at one of the early readings, and began filming the process shortly thereafter.
+In addition to thrilling extended performance sequences of the original cast of In the Heights onstage at the Richard Rodgers Theatre on Broadway, this GREAT PERFORMANCES program offers an intimate look at the production backstage and off-stage.
+Producers from RadicalMedia first identified the show’s potential at one of the early readings, and began filming the process shortly thereafter.
 This provides unprecedented access to the cast as they went through workshops, to off-Broadway, and finally to Broadway.
-Karen Olivo (Miranda’s on-stage love interest, who is now starring in a new version of West Side Story as “Anita”), describes her dedication to performing as more like an “addiction”; Mandy Gonzalez finds that her real life experience growing up with immigrant parents mirrors that of her character Nina; and Seth Stewart (Graffiti Pete), who has struggled to balance his love of dancing with his football career, is emotionally overwhelmed by seeing his image seven stories tall in Times Square.
-For Broadway veteran Priscilla Lopez (Camila), it is a journey back in time, as she recalls how her role in the original cast of A Chorus Line changed her life, while for Chris Jackson (Benny), the stakes are extremely high, as the success or failure of the show will directly impact how he can provide for his family, which includes an autistic child.
+Karen Olivo (Miranda’s on-stage love interest, who went on to a Tony Award-winning performance as “Anita” in the 2009 revival of West Side Story), describes her dedication to performing as more like an “addiction”; Mandy Gonzalez finds that her real life experience growing up with immigrant parents mirrors that of her character Nina; and Seth Stewart (“Graffiti Pete”), who has struggled to balance his love of dancing with his football career, is emotionally overwhelmed by seeing his image seven stories tall in Times Square.
+For Broadway veteran Priscilla Lopez (“Camila”), it is a journey back in time, as she recalls how her role in the original cast of A Chorus Line changed her life, while for Chris Jackson (“Benny,” Tony Award nominee for Hamilton and currently starring in the CBS series Bull), the stakes are extremely high, as the success or failure of the show will directly impact how he can provide for his family, which includes an autistic child.
 These disparate stories all come together in the rehearsal hall and onstage, as the In the Heights company takes Broadway by storm with their high octane song and dance numbers.